Bar Trailer Instructions

 Step 12 Repeat the last step for flap D.

 Step 14 Fold the ends of the underbody upwards into the body until they are vertical.
-Flaps E (six of them) should be glued to the inside of the body as shown in Figure 2 below.
+Flaps E (four of them) should be glued to the inside of the body as shown in Figure 2 below.
 Make sure the end walls remain vertical while you glue flaps E.

-Figure 2 Duplex trailer end detail after assembly
+Figure 2 Trailer end detail after assembly

 You can now return to the model page.